tomrndom/osf-website/src/pages/membership/join-the-open-infrastructure-foundation-1.md

 Established Company: $150k/year | Start Up: $50k/year

-Organizations can apply now to become new Gold Members.
+**Organizations can apply now to become new Gold Members**.
 At the start of their term, new Gold Members will immediately be represented by the Gold Directors already in office, who make up 1/3 of the board and represent the entire Gold class (not the companies who employ them).
 New Gold Members will be eligible to vote in future elections starting in January.

 [Contact Us](mailto:ecosystem@openstack.org) **to become a Gold Member**.